asmazainab44/Superstore-Sales-Analysis/README.md

 ## How to Use

-1. Import the `Superstore_Orders_Data.xlsx` dataset into MySQL Workbench.
+1. Import the `Superstore_Orders_Data` dataset into MySQL Workbench.
 2. Execute the SQL scripts in the following order:

    * Database creation and table setup.